 Have you ever experienced a feeling of separation from others — wishing you could join the fun activities everyone else seems to be doing — because of health symptoms?
 If so, read on.

-It started early for me.
-As an only child, I would have loved a pet or just to play with other people's animals, but I couldn't go anywhere near them.
+As an only child, I would have loved a pet or just to play with other people’s animals when I was a kid, but I couldn’t go anywhere near them without sneezing and wheezing.
 As an adult, allergies continued to influence many choices.

-I kept at it, and gradually, most of that stopped.
+I kept at my breathing practice, and gradually, most of that stopped.
 The transformation was subtle.
 Over time, I noticed I was able to nuzzle the stray cat I had taken in, with my full face in her fur, without thinking about it.
-Originally, I had showered and put on a fresh set of clothes practically every time I touched her.
+Before, I had to shower and put on a fresh set of clothes after holding her.
 Then last December, my family adopted two rescue dogs!

 When I talk to breathing-retraining clients I don’t mention much about overcoming allergies because I was taught that it takes years to become non-reactive for these particular symptoms, and most people don’t have the patience for that.
 But I am so satisfied now with the changes in my life that I’m coming out and want to encourage others who are interested to just start and not be discouraged because it takes time.

 Also, I’ve noticed many people sniffling at dog parks, my new hangout.
 It turns out a lot of people with allergies get pets anyway, often for the sake of their kids or a partner, and just suffer through it!
 This information needs to get more exposure!